-Thousands join in Jerusalem funeral, flout pandemic rules
+Thousands join in Jerusalem funerals, flout pandemic rules

 The phenomenon has undermined the country’s aggressive vaccination campaign to bring a raging outbreak under control and threatened to hurt Prime Minister Benjamin Netanyahu in March elections.
-One challenger accused Netanyahu of failing to enforce the law due to political pressure from his ultra-Orthodox political allies.
+Two challengers accused Netanyahu of failing to enforce the law due to political pressure from his ultra-Orthodox political allies.

 Densely packed throngs of people gathered outside the rabbi’s home, ignoring restrictions on outdoor gatherings of more than 10 people.
 Many did not wear masks.
 Thousands of black-garbed ultra-Orthodox funeral-goers coursed past the city’s main entrance toward the cemetery where Soloveitchik was to be buried.
 A handful of police officers blocked intersections to traffic to allow participants to pass, but appeared to take no action to prevent the illegal assembly.